Hilbert FTSE 100 EW45 Conditional Memory Autocall Plan Issue 26 - November 2024

 Hilbert Investment Solutions

-The Hilbert FTSE 100 EW45 Conditional Memory Autocall - Issue 19 is a capital at risk plan with an investment term up to 10 years offering an income potential of 2% per quarter (8% p.a.) (with memory feature to regain any missed income payments).
+The Hilbert FTSE 100 EW45 Conditional Memory Autocall Plan Issue 26 - November 2024 is a capital at risk plan with an investment term up to 10 years offering an income potential of 1.95% per quarter (7.80% p.a.) (with memory feature to regain any missed income payments).

 • Product type: Capital at Risk